Kometa-Team/Kometa/docs/home/guides/scheduling.md

    sudo crontab -e
    ```

 3. Paste in the crontab line you got from `crontab-generator`, or type in one of your own.
+Depending on the editor being used, you may need to put it into insert mode first.
+There's a good chance it's `vi`, in which case you need to press `i` to put it into insert mode, after which you will see `-- INSERT -- ` in the lower left.

 4. Save and close the file.
+How you do that depends on which editor is being used.
+There's a good chance it's `vi`, in which case `ESC : w RETURN` will save and `ESC : q RETURN` will exit.
 ````